Tpj-root/isro/Quiz_Assessment.md

 d.
 Space between the Sun and Earth

-Ans : b.
+Ans: b.
 It is the space influenced by the Sun.

 Instruments to study Space weather aspects are owned by:
 a.
 ISRO, other Indian Institutes and universities